 Pressure ulcers are categorized by their level of severity, from stage I to stage IV:

-Each nursing home is obligated to take steps, including but not limited to close monitoring, repositioning, application of dressing, or provision of special bedding, to either avoid pressure ulcers in susceptible residents or to prevent an existing ulcer from getting worse.
-Nursing homes should provide an adequate number of qualified and properly trained staff so that they can detect early signs of pressure ulcers and follow up with treatment protocols.
+Skilled nursing facilities are obligated to take steps, including but not limited to close monitoring, repositioning, application of dressing, or provision of special bedding, to either avoid pressure ulcers in susceptible patients or to prevent an existing ulcer from getting worse.
+Both nursing homes and assisted living facilities should provide an adequate number of qualified and properly trained staff so that they can detect early signs of pressure ulcers and follow up with treatment protocols.
 (For more information on treatment of pressure ulcers, please visit our Pressure Ulcer Treatment page.)
-If proper care is not provided to accurately assess and treat pressure ulcers, they can lead to infection, serious pain, and even death.

 Pressure ulcers are preventable and thus their development or aggravation is often a sign of elder neglect in nursing homes.
-If your loved one has suffered a pressure sore while in the custody of a nursing home, or a skilled nursing facility, please Contact Us immediately.
+If your loved one has suffered a pressure sore while in the custody of a nursing home or assisted living facility, please contact the bed sore lawyers of the Law Offices of Ben Yeroushalmi in Los Angeles immediately.
 We will do a comprehensive assessment, in consultation with our experts, to determine the cause of the pressure sore and advise you on your legal rights and options.
 We find the occurrence of preventable pressure sores reprehensible, and we will pursue your matter vigorously to a just resolution, including taking your case to trial.